WHAT IS HEAT?

 UH residents are expected to assist in the cleaning and upkeep of common areas and shared facilities of their "home."
 You will periodically be detailed to perform essential cleaning and minor maintenance around the UH campus.

 The Airmen Dormitory Council is the forum by which residents of an individual dormitory or group of dormitories address concerns about their living environment with a panel of their peers.
 The purpose of the council is to establish standards for all residents, present solutions for problem areas, establish positive recreational activities and identify facility and furnishing improvements.
 Participation at your location is a chance to be involved in shaping your living environment and provides an opportunity for personal growth and development in the areas of leadership and personal relationships.

 Ask your ADL or Consolidated Dormitory Management Office representative about how you can get involved.

 It is mandatory for unaccompanied Airmen in the ranks of E-1 to E-3 and E-4 with less than 3 years of service to reside in UH.
 An E-4 residing in UH reaching 3 years of service may be authorized to move out of UH and into local community housing.
-Contact the Consolidated Dormitory Management Office for procedures you must follow to clear your room.
+Contact the UH Management Office for procedures you must follow to clear your room.
 In certain circumstances, such as to make space available for more junior Airmen, you may be authorized to move out of UH before reaching E-4 with greater than 3 years of service.
 The most senior Airmen are released first.
-Your Consolidated Dormitory Management Office representative will advise residents when early release is necessary.
+Your ADL or UH Management Office representative will advise residents when early release is necessary.